Not too late to apply!

 Test score requirement (optional)

-Test scores are not required for admission to Trinity for the Fall 2021 or Fall 2022 semesters, though students who do take a standardized test and feel their scores reflect their abilities are encouraged to submit them.
+Test scores are not required for admission to Trinity for the Fall 2022 semesters, though students who do take a standardized test and feel their scores reflect their abilities are encouraged to submit them.

 Applications submitted with test scores will be evaluated using the following score requirements:

 - SAT: minimum composite score of 990